 The scheme is open to all NIHR trainees supported by an infrastructure award.
-The applicant must be based within a part of the NIHR Infrastructure with a remit to build research capacity: Biomedical Research Centres (BRC), Applied Research Collaboration (ARC), Patient Safety Translational Research Centres (PSTRC), the NIHR School for Primary Care Research and the NIHR School for Public Health Research.
+The applicant must be based within a part of the NIHR Infrastructure with a remit to build research capacity: Biomedical Research Centres (BRCs), Collaborations for Leadership in Applied Health Research and Care (CLAHRCs), Patient Safety Translational Research Centres (PSTRCs), the NIHR School for Primary Care Research and the NIHR School for Public Health Research.